ruilopesm/pf-exercises/README.md

 # Functional-Programming
-Exercises and tests made in "Programação Funcional" class @ University of Minho.
+Exercises and tests/exams made in "Programação Funcional" class @ University of Minho.